Peru State College

 Public college in Peru, Nebraska, U.S.

 Peru State College (Peru) is a public college in Peru, Nebraska, United States.
-It was founded by members of the Methodist Episcopal Church in 1865, making it the first and oldest institution of higher education in Nebraska.
+It was founded by members of the Methodist Episcopal Church in 1865, and opened in 1866 as Mount Vernon Academy.
+It is the first and oldest institution of higher education in Nebraska.

 The college is organized into three schools, each supporting a different set of majors, including a graduate program, plus an extensive online education program.